MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 1. Provide the credentials you want to use to connect to your environment.

-1. Run the following script to get a list of flows in the environment including those that were soft-deleted within the past 28 days.
+1. Run the following script to get a list of flows in the environment, including flows that were soft-deleted within the past 28 days.

    ``` PowerShell
    Get-AdminFlow -EnvironmentName 41a90621-d489-4c6f-9172-81183bd7db6c -IncludeDeleted $true